Sculas/infra/README.md

 Make sure to enable the Docker daemon as well using [this hack](https://gist.github.com/tprelog/7988dc6b196775f33929beb19f0090d7).
 You might have to add your user account to the `docker` group via the TrueNAS Web UI.
 Change the web UI port from `80` to `81` and `443` to `444`.
 This is what Traefik expects and requires.
-In the Network tab, set the DNS servers to `1.1.1.1` and `1.0.0.1`.
-If the local DNS server goes down, we shouldn't deadlock ourselves.
+In the Network tab, set the secondary DNS server to `1.1.1.1`.
+If the local DNS server goes down, we don't want to deadlock ourselves.
+Make sure the primary DNS server is still the local DNS server!
+Otherwise some tasks will fail that require DNS resolving to local services.
 In your router, add the following port mappings: `80 (external) -> 8080 (internal)`, `443 (external) -> 8443 (internal)`

 **Ensure you have Ansible installed first**, you can find the instructions [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).